 Landscape and irrigation subcontractors transform the exterior of a construction site into a beautiful and functional space.
 They handle everything from planting greenery to setting up irrigation systems that keep the grounds lush.

-Why They’re Important: A well-designed landscape can greatly increase a property’s value and appeal.
+Why they’re important: A well-designed landscape can greatly increase a property’s value and appeal.
 Irrigation systems also ensure that plantings remain healthy and vibrant without wasting water, which is crucial for maintaining a sustainable property.

 9. Roofing Subcontractors

-Roofing subcontractors are crucial for ensuring a building stays dry and protected.
+These types of subcontractors are crucial for ensuring a building stays dry and protected.
 They install, repair, and maintain roofing systems using materials like shingles, metal, and tiles.

 10. Earthwork Subcontractors

-Why They’re Important: Without proper earthwork, a building’s foundation can be compromised.
+Why they’re important: Without proper earthwork, a building’s foundation can be compromised.
 Earthwork subcontractors ensure that the land can support the structure and that water is directed away from the building, preventing erosion and foundation issues.

 11. Painting Subcontractors

-Why They’re Important: A quality paint job doesn’t just look good—it also protects surfaces from moisture and UV damage, helping to extend the life of a building’s exterior and interior.
+Why they’re important: A quality paint job doesn’t just look good—it also protects surfaces from moisture and UV damage, helping to extend the life of a building’s exterior and interior.

 12. Electrical Subcontractors